-But who invented the telescope?
-The answer remains a mystery today.
-It was probably inevitable that as glassmaking and lens-grinding techniques improved in the late 1500s, someone would hold up two lenses and discovered what they could do.
+But the identity of the ingenious mind who invented the telescope remains a mystery.
+Although the invention changed humankind's perspective of the universe forever, It was probably inevitable that as glassmaking and lens-grinding techniques improved in the late 1500s, someone would hold up two lenses and discover what they could do.

 Jansen and Lippershey lived in the same town and both worked on making optical instruments.
 Scholars generally argue, however, that there is no real evidence that Lippershey did not develop his telescope independently.
 Lippershey, therefore, gets the credit for the telescope, because of the patent application, while Jansen is credited with inventing the compound microscope.
 Both appear to have contributed to the development of both instruments.

-Compounding the confusion, yet another Dutchman, Jacob Metius, applied for a patent for a telescope a few weeks after Lippershey.
-The government of the Netherlands eventually turned down both applications because of the counterclaims.
-Also, officials said, the device was easy to reproduce, making it difficult to patent.
+Adding the confusion, yet another Dutchman, Jacob Metius, applied for a patent for a telescope a few weeks after Lippershey.
+The government of the Netherlands turned down both applications because of the counterclaims.
+Also, officials said the device was easy to reproduce, making it difficult to patent.
 In the end, Metius got a small reward, but the government paid Lippershey a handsome fee to make copies of his telescope.

 In 1609, Galileo Galilei heard about the "Dutch perspective glasses" and within days had designed one of his own — without ever seeing one.
 He made some improvements — his could magnify objects 20 times — and presented his device to the Venetian Senate.
 The Senate, in turn, set him up for life as a lecturer at the University of Padua and doubled his salary, according to Stillman Drake in his book "Galileo at Work: His Scientific Biography" (Courier Dover Publications, 2003).